Who was that masked... man?

 “Displays pessimism when faced with unexpected challenges,” Landry muttered, as if making a mental note, his gaze dropping to the papers on his desk.
 Cameron winced.
 Landry looked up again and smiled as he met Cameron’s eyes.
 “I’m feeling generous, son, so I’ll give you something to get you started.
 There’s a guy seconded to the SGC from one of our allies who could be just what you need as a replacement for Sam Carter.
 A mathematical genius.”

 Cameron’s heart sank.
-“It’s not Rodney MacKay, is it?”
+“It’s not Rodney McKay, is it?”

 Landry chuckled.
-“No, not Dr MacKay.
+“No, not Dr McKay.
 Mexican, not Canadian, and not just a lab jockey.
 He’s considerably more athletic, even acrobatic, than the average scientist.”

 “A scholar and an acrobat?”
 Cameron’s eyebrows climbed.
 “Don’t tell me the Pink Panther really exists?”